-How much does the job center pay?
+How much do they pay at the employment center?
 Unfortunately, this question is asked very often in our country.
-And not only students who have not yet found a suitable job and want to receive at least some money, but also people middle age who retired from different reasons or laid off.
-Several phases of the financial crisis over the past decade have forced employers to cut costs.
-As a result, a lot of people appeared on the labor exchange who need financial support from the state.
+And not only students who have not yet found a suitable job and want to get at least some money, but also people mature age, who resigned due to various reasons or have been laid off.
+Several stages of the financial crisis over the past decade have forced employers to cut costs.
+As a result, a lot of people have appeared on the labor exchange who need financial support from the state.

 • in the first 3 months - 75% of the average monthly salary;